-Our Sensory Spa by Clarins is a place where spiritual and physical wellbeing take center stage.
+Our Sensory Spa is a place where spiritual and physical wellbeing take center stage.
 We invite you to relax and enjoy a wide variety of spa options in refined and well-appointed atmospheres.
 In addition to five private treatment rooms, spa amenities include a fitness center, sauna, steam room and Jacuzzi and a beauty salon.
 We can also arrange for a boat ride with a massage for two on the Chagres River.

 For the best results, we suggest you arrive 20 to 30 minutes before your appointment in order to use the wet areas and be well prepared for your treatment.